AishwaryaR01/Bellabeat_CaseStudy_GDAC/AR_Bellabeat.md

 women as their customers who need extensive care and careful (accurate) logging of their vitals.
 However, the data logging frequency indicated only 3 users logging their sleep and 21 users their physical activity for all 31 days.
-Possible reasosn to avoid wearing the fitness tracker could be due to its shorter battery life, prone to damage (unknowingly) during sleep, inability to manually log information, redundant data logging (regular schedules implies logging same bedtimes and physical
+Possible reasons to avoid wearing the fitness tracker could be due to its shorter battery life, prone to damage (unknowingly) during sleep, inability to manually log information, redundant data logging (regular schedules implies logging same bedtimes and physical